AnthonyTonyZ/zznewclear13.me/posts/game/goanthony.md

 ## Game Experience:

+### Game Overview

+- **Buff Selection:**
+    - Located at the top right corner of the game interface, players can select from various buffs.
+    - There are three types of random buffs currently available, each with the capability to be upgraded to level three.
+    - Upon game restart, all buffs are reset to their initial state.

+- **Enemy Minions:**
+    - Enemy minions gradually increase in strength over time.
+    - Defeating enemy minions drops resources.
+    - Resources collected can be used to purchase your own soldiers.

+- **Our Troops:**
+    - There are three types of troops available for the player's army.

+- **Victory Condition:**
+    - The game is won by destroying the opponent's base.

 You can click the following link to experience the game and see how a little soldier bravely charges through numerous obstacles.

 [Game Experience Address](https://goanthony.netlify.app/)